x-square/data_analytics/24-04-advanced-data-analytics.md

 ### Project background

-TikTok’s data team is working on the claims classification project.
+TikTok's data team is working on the claims classification project.
 The following tasks are needed at this stage of the project:

 - Explore the project data
 - Implement a hypothesis test